fbpx

 Volunteer with IMPACT

-Our Community Visitors Scheme has been operating out of IMPACT Community Services since 1992, and for 28 years we’ve been connecting lonely people with volunteers with great success.
-However, like many face-to-face services, our CVS program has been hit hard by the restrictions implemented to manage COVID-19 effectively.
+Our AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) has been operating out of IMPACT Community Services since 1992, and for 28 years we’ve been connecting lonely people with volunteers with great success.
+However, like many face-to-face services, our ACVVS program has been hit hard by the restrictions implemented to manage COVID-19 effectively.

 Mental health and wellness has been a battle for many people throughout this pandemic, and our elderly are not excluded from that.
 Many of our volunteers find themselves falling within in the “at-risk” category and, with the addition of tight visiting limitations, very few visitors are now able to meet with someone to brighten their day.